Sidos888/Connect/CONNECT_MANIFEST.md

 3. **Purposeful Color** — Orange `#FF6600` for action, neutrals for calm
 4. **Typography Hierarchy** — Geist Sans, clear size/weight scale
 5. **Accessible by Default** — 4.5:1 contrast, visible focus rings
+> **Design Intent:** Every visual, motion, and interaction must express Connect’s philosophy — that this is the OS for life and business.
+The interface should feel calm, confident, and action-ready, never cluttered or artificial.

 ### Color System
 ```css